dyl1x/dyl1x/README.md

-- 👋 Hi, I’m @dyl1x
+- 👋 Hi, I’m Chama
-- 👀 I’m interested in ...
+- 👀 I’m interested in robotics
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning humanoids
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on robotics
 - 📫 How to reach me: chamathme@gmail.com

 <!---